Scheduling PowerShell Scripts

 Provide values for the fields:

 b.
-Add arguments (optional) – paste the path to the PowerShell script.
-Put it in quotation marks.
+Add arguments (optional): paste the path to the PowerShell script in quotes.
 For example: "C:\PS\MP\PF\powershell-scripts\Production\Manufacturing Order\Manufacturing Order Update\ManufacturingOrderStatusUpdate.ps1"

 -

-Click OK to save the task.
-You may need to provide a username and password:
+Click "OK" to save the task.
+You may be prompted to enter credentials (username and password):

 -

 When you click on Task Scheduler Library, you can see a list of Tasks.
 Here, you can find your newly created task with status.
-You can also edit, manually start, disable, check execution history, and so on.
+You can also edit, manually start, disable, check execution history etc.